Setting up the Perfect Bichir Tank: Tank Requirements and Setup Guide

 tank mates

 Any fish will do as bichir tank mate, the main thing is that it shoudln’t fit into its mouth.
 Bichirs have a tendency to eat smaller fish and invertebrates, so it’s crucial to choose tankmates that are compatible with their behavior and size.
 Bichir never attack large healthy fish without a reason.
-Sometimes bichir may even attack the fish of larger size, though usually this happens due to the bad eyesight.
+Sometimes they may even attack the fish of larger size, though usually this happens due to the bad eyesight.

 Fishes of the same size as fish will do as its tank mates.
 These can be oscar, blood parrot, green terror and so on.
 I wouldn’t recommend to keep together with flowerhorn, since the latter may kill even such a protected fish.